EdithIyer/Harnessing-ML-for-Natural-Disaster-Alerts/README.md

 4. Add target column to vectorized dataframe
 ***
 ### Imbalanced classes
 When we selected tweets for model building, we ran into the fact that the number of tweets that are considered 'alert worthy' is significantly lower that the number of tweets that are considered 'not alert worthy'.
 Therefore, only about 20% of our tweets were actually classified as 'alert worthy'.
-This issue is called __imbalanced classes__.
+This is an issue of __imbalanced classes__.
 There are several methods to handle imbalanced classes and most come with important cons to take into account.
 For example, we could just oversample from the minority class, meaning we resample with replacement from the existing data points.
 This method, however is highly susceptible to overfitting as it increases the concentration of the same datapoints.
 We chose to utilize a method called SMOTE or Synthetic Minority Oversampling Technique.
 SMOTE is able to add data points by interpolating new points based on some number of nearest neighbors.
 We utilized a manual gridsearch to determine the best parameters for our SMOTE transformation before deciding and then used the best parameters to fit and transform the data to SMOTE.

 ***
 ### Principal Component Analysis (PCA)